Dog Obesity Kills! Try These 6 Proven Weight Loss Tricks

 Each dog is different, so the best thing to do is ask your veterinarian for the advised amount of food you should be feeding your dog each day.
 For some dogs, it may be that they require smaller meals more often throughout the day, to keep them feeling fuller.
 For others, it could be a cut down in in-between meal snacks.
 Once you know how much your dog needs, according to their size, activity levels, and age, you can start making changes to their diets.

-Dogs don’t actually need carbs in their diet.
+Dogs don’t need an overload of carbohydrates in their diet.
 In the wild, a dog's diet is made of primarily protein and fats.
-Unfortunately, the pet food industry is full of carb-laden products, which your dog's digestive system just isn't cut out for.
+Unfortunately, the pet food industry is full of filler-laden products, which your dog's digestive system just isn't evolved to.

 There are two types of carbs; simple and complex.
 Simple carbs, such as fruit and honey, convert into glucose and gives your pup a quick fix of energy.
-Complex carbs are found in starchy foods like bread and potatoes and are often fattening if over-consumed.
+Complex carbs are found in starchy foods like bread and potatoes and can be fattening if over-consumed – for both dogs and humans!

 Your dog will actually benefit from consuming a diet that is far lower in carbs, and higher in protein – but NOT a totally protein diet.
+Aim for around 25-40% protein.
 Protein provides your dog with nutrients to give them energy and will make it easier to get leaner muscles and feel less hungry.
 You can find protein in different kinds of meat, especially in areas around bones (such as ribs and thighs).

 It’s easy to reward your dog with a favorite treat of theirs – one you know they like and is easy to hand.
 But those little things contain calories that your pooch really doesn’t need!
 So, if you haven’t already, maybe now is the time to try something different.